dan1elherbst/Higher-Order-WNNs/README.md

 # Higher-Order Graphon Networks: Approximation and Cut Distance

-This repository contains the code used for ICLR 2025 paper.
+This repository hosts the code for the ICLR 2025 paper.